keybase/client/go/saltpack/specs/saltpack_encryption.md

 # Saltpack Binary Encryption Format

 **Changelog**
+- 11 Jan 2015
+  - Authenticate the entire header in every payload packet, and use HMAC for authentication instead of the dicey crypto_box hack.
 - 5 Jan 2015
   - Move the sender's public key out of the recipient box and into a separate secretbox with its own field in the header.
 That saves us the overhead of